 Sing-alongs and a signature Hurricane cocktail in the cabaret-style piano bar at Pat O’Brien’s promote audience participation and joyful camaraderie.
 With a second bar and its lush courtyard, Pat O’s on St. Peter Street remains one of the landmark drinking and partying stops in the French Quarter and the quintessential New Orleans nightlife experience; phone (504) 525-4823.

-Performing ArtsAlthough New Orleans is known primarily as the cradle of jazz, other forms of entertainment are an important part of the cultural scene.
+New Orleans Performing ArtsAlthough New Orleans is known primarily as the cradle of jazz, other forms of entertainment are an important part of the cultural scene.
+This top vacation destination offers more than just exciting nightlife, unique culinary fare and beautiful scenery.
+The city hosts fine art galleries, live music and performances.
 Its orchestra, which is managed by its members, presents a full season of classical pieces and a summer pops series.
 Community theater has been a French Quarter institution since 1916, and the cutting edge of arts is explored by Warehouse District groups, in keeping with that area's bohemian reputation.

 DanceThe New Orleans Ballet Association sponsors several international touring dance groups, from major professional companies to smaller avant-garde groups.
 For venue information and tickets phone the association, (504) 522-0996.